Disclosure: Tech Daily is reader-supported. If you make a purchase through our links, we may earn a commission (at no cost to you). Learn more.

 You can add new shipping options to your store by simply clicking Home > Commerce > Shipping and then clicking Add Shipping Option.

-From here, you have the option to choose Flat Rate, Depending on Weight or Carrier Calculated (which is only an option if you choose the Advanced Plan).
+From here, you have the option to choose Flat Rate or Depending on Weight.

 Fulfill a Pending Order

 Once an order has been placed, your business will need to fulfill it.
 Squarespace allows you to print labels for your orders via their integration with Shipstation.

 You can fulfill orders in three different ways, depending on the product:

 - Physical Products can be marked as fulfilled, with the option to send a fulfillment notification including a tracking number.

 - Service Products can be marked as fulfilled, with the option to send a fulfillment notification.

 - Digital Products or Gift Cards are fulfilled automatically

 When you’re ready to ship a physical product, select Pending Orders from the Home > Commerce > Orders menu.
 In the Order Summary, once you’ve shipped, you can send an Order Fulfilled email via the Send Order Fulfilled Notification (if it is checked).

 You can also add a tracking number in the Tracking Number box.
 This allows you to add tracking numbers with your shipping notification email, so that your customers can track their package once it’s been shipped.